 Cali, Colombia

 Salsa music fills the air in Colombia’s second-largest city, which is world-famous for its traditional dance scene.
+It is also well-known for its low cost of living for nomads – indeed, the lowest of any major Spanish-speaking city on our list.
 Explore vibrant neighborhoods pulsating with rhythm, or head to the surrounding hills for breathtaking views.
 Cali offers a delicious and affordable food scene, perfect for fueling your explorations or salsa dancing sessions.

 Asuncion, Paraguay